softwaremagico/docker-wordpress-backup-deployer/README.md

 Where "http://site.com" is the domain (or IP) that points to this docker container.

 ## Database password
-The database password for root and wordpress user are randmly generated on each container generation.
+The database password for root and wordpress user are randomly generated each time you create a new container.
 For checking it use

     docker logs <container>

-And find this lines
+And find some lines like these:

     GENERATED ROOT PASSWORD AS 'x7tiZcRi7DhZGc3B2mDy4Qb9rOheQX8Qfubd9ZZr'